January and February are often the time of year when allotments find themselves bare and just a little uninspiring.

-Leeks are a great winter veg to grow.
-They’re easy to plant out, and will sit in the ground until you need them in most areas.
+Leeks are great winter veg to grow.
+They’re easy to plant out and will sit in the ground until you need them in most areas.

 What’s more, the small ones often put on a big growth spurt during Spring, giving you bonus leeks when you least expected them.
 I’ve left my disappointing garden leeks to do just that, and have been harvesting nice, big ones from the plot.

 I love harvesting leeks – the smell is amazing, and one of the best things about winter on the allotment.

 I have an odd situation with kale.
 At home in the garden, the kale has been decimated by cabbage white caterpillars for three seasons running.
 However, at the allotment, we have never, ever had trouble with these pests and now we don’t even bother netting down there.

 So I’m relying on the allotment kale to keep up in winter greens, as the garden stuff is still deciding whether is it going wilt under the caterpillar damage or make a triumphant return to full fitness.

 My cavolo nero has fallen to the same mysterious fate: healthy and verdant on the allotment, gobbled by caterpillars in the garden.
 I have no idea why this has happened, but it has certainly made my mind up to skip brassicas in the garden this year and use the space for something less appealing to butterflies.

 The recent frosts have helped sweeten the leaves of the kale and cavolo nero, and these two greens are now featuring regularly on our dinner plate.